gglnx/private-buddypress/readme.txt

 = Are there other actions or filters? =

-Yes, currently in Private Buddypress existing 5 actions:
+Yes, currently in Private Buddypress are existing 5 actions:

 *   **pbp_init**: Fired when Private BuddyPress is initialised
 *   **pbp_admin_init**: Fired when Private BuddyPress in the admin area is initialised